kailash-manasarovar/statement/docs/timeline/2026/june.md

 - If only God could get his hands on that tech.
 We might be able to fix our colossal mess.
 Perhaps this is *all* this story is about.
 - It's been too easy to get distracted by the hoards of evil demons pretending to be human.
-- And some people (most people) clearly don't give a damn about our beautiful world.
+- And some people (most people) clearly don't give a damn about our beautiful world that God gave us to take care of.

 ![Bye bye Evilon](../../content/images/bye-bye-evilon.png)